Notting Hill is a vibrant and trendy area in west London, famous for its Portobello Road Market and Notting Hill Carnival.

 - St. Sophia’s Cathedral is beautiful beyond words.
 This church has a calming environment and a sophisticated vibe.

-Join London’s biggest street party, Notting Hill Carnival and have a gala time with friends and family.
-Pack your bags and carry all the essentials, munch all the yummy delicacies, and unleash that carnival spirit in you!
+Join London’s biggest street party, Notting Hill Carnival, and have a gala with friends and family.
+Pack your bags and carry all the essentials, munch all the yummy delicacies, and unleash that carnival spirit!

 Also, don’t forget to visit the official app of Notting Hill Carnival.